-Wisconsin State Statutes (118.14(1)(a)) specify that children are eligible for kindergarten based on their age.
+Wisconsin State Statutes (118.14(1)(a & b)) specify that children are eligible for kindergarten based on their age.
 To be eligible for 4-year-old kindergarten, a child must be 4 by September 1 of the school year.
 To be eligible for 5-year-old kindergarten, a child must be 5 by September 1 of the school year.

-- An assessment of the child's potential to benefit from early admission to kindergarten or first grade considering emotional stability, social and mental maturity, and physical health.
+- An assessment of the child's potential to benefit from early admission to kindergarten or first grade considering their social and emotional and physical development.

-- A conference held with the parents to consider the appropriateness of early entrance into kindergarten or first grade.
+- A conference held with the family to consider the appropriateness of early entrance into kindergarten or first grade.

 - A process for appeals to the school board.